cgen101/Express-Library-Server/README.md

 ## File Structure

 - books.js: contains the book schema and virtual function to display book information.
-- capstone-books.json: contains the json which was used to input books and their information into the database.
+- capstone-books.json: contains the json which was used to input books and their information into thedatabase.
--capstone-style.css: stylesheet for index.html.
+- capstone-style.css: stylesheet for index.html.
 - Express Assignment.pdf: contains the assignment specifications.
-- index.html: the main HTML file containing the structure
-        and layout of the web page.
+- index.html: the main HTML file containing the structure and layout of the web page.
 - mongoose.js: Mongo config file

 ## Dependencies